 Among the countries where there are special retail packages for disabled end-users, three countries (IT, RO and UK) imposed obligations on the providers outside the USO (in the case of IT and RO, imposing these obligations before art.
-23a of the USD entered into force and in the case of the UK, imposing the obligations on all telecoms providers through General Conditions), 10 countries (AT, BG, CY, DK, EL, HR, IT, LV, ME and RS) imposed obligations under the Universal Service provisions.
+23a of the USD entered into force and in the case of the UK, imposing the obligations on all telecoms providers through General Conditions), 10 countries (AT, BG, CY, DK, EL, HR, IT, LV, ME and RS) imposed obligations universal service provider of directory enquiry services also has the obligation to make available an offer to blind and visually impaired end-users that consists in allowing them to make 20 calls per month free of charge to the enquiry service number.
+Currently this offer is supplied by way of offering a virtual calling card to those users."

+under the Universal Service provisions.
 In six countries (FR, HU, IT, PL, SI, TR) some special packages for disabled end-users are made available as commercial offers, whilst in three countries (FI, IE and MT) other institutions have been involved in negotiations resulting in special packages being made available from electronic communication providers (see Figure 10).